Ad Noctum: Chapter 7

 “My favorite part of our working relationship is the part when you say pointless things,” Rush replied.

-“Stop,” Telford said, low and abrupt.
+“Stop,” Telford said, low and crisp.
 “Lights down.”

 “Did you see it?”
 Telford murmured.

-“Yes,” Rush breathed.
+“Yes,” Rush confirmed.

 “See what?”
-Volker asked, feeling sick with dread.
+Volker asked, sick with dread.

 “See.
 What.”
 Volker’s throat tightened.